JorgePe/pyb00st/README.md

 I started this project with pygattlib.
 It's a library that makes direct use of BlueZ and has been included in pybluez.
-But since python3 version of pygattlib has problems with notifications I started to use a different library, pygatt, that doesn't make direct use of Bluez - instead, it makes use of a *backend*.
-On linux systems this backend can be BlueZ (through system calls to BlueZ commands like hcitool and gattool) but on other systems (and probably also on linux aswell) it uses a different backend, based on BlueGiga API - so a BG adapter, like BLED112, is needed
+But since python3 version of pygattlib has problems with notifications I started to use a different library, [pygatt](https://github.com/peplin/pygatt/tree/master/pygatt), that doesn't make direct use of Bluez - instead, it makes use of a *backend*.
+On linux systems this backend can be BlueZ (through system calls to BlueZ commands like hcitool and gattool) but on other systems (and probably also on linux aswell) it uses a different backend, based on BlueGiga's API - so a BG adapter, like BLED112, is needed.

 Why did I call it pyb00st?
 Well, boost is a C++ library and there are already lots of python libraries related to it and I don't want to add the LEGO word because I don't want troubles.